🗣️ Why do Chihuahuas Bark so Much? (+Tips to Handle a Barking Chihuahua)

 Chihuahuas bark because they want attention

 Like all dogs, if your furry little Chihuahua wants your attention, you’d likely hear a lot of barking.
 However, while your dog lover instincts will tell you to respond to their needs immediately, you may be inadvertently encouraging their bad behavior.
-So, if your Chihuahua constantly barks for attention, you need to train them to know that barking won’t always get them what they want.

 Of course, you should also learn to be sensitive to your dog's needs.